Multi-function Unmanned Helicopter (Georgia)

 The Multi-function Unmanned Helicopter "Black Widow" is a type of unmanned aerial vehicle developed in Georgia by STC Delta.
-The system is intended for military as well as for civil purposes.
-Spheres of usage are border policing, weapon aiming, signals intelligence, disaster monitoring and other roles.
-Armament of the UAV helicopter is 2 X M-134 minigun and 8 X unguided rocket missiles or 2 X M-134 minigun and 2 laser guided AT rockets.
+The system is intended for both military and civil purposes.
+Its spheres of usage are border policing, weapon aiming, signals intelligence, disaster monitoring and other roles.
+Armament of the UAV helicopter is 2 × M-134 minigun and 8 × unguided rocket missiles or 2 × M-134 minigun and 2 laser guided AT rockets.
 The vehicle is based on the Exec 162F.
-It was presented to public on the Independence Day of Georgia in 2015.
+It was presented to the public on the Independence Day of Georgia in 2015.